janjongboom/mbed-simulator/README.md

 **Emterpretify**

 If you see that compilation hangs this might be due to a bug in asyncify.
 To switch to Emterpretify for async operations, pass in `--emterpretify`.
 This is f.e. used for uTensor.

+**Null entropy**

+By default no entropy sources are defined.
+If you see an error by the build process about this (e.g. `#error "MBEDTLS_TEST_NULL_ENTROPY defined, but not all prerequisites"`), you can add `"disableTlsNullEntropy": true` to your simconfig.

 ## Changing mbed-simulator-hal